 As part of your visa nomination commitment, you must notify us of your visa outcome by emailing: firstname.lastname@example.org

-Meeting the minimum eligibility criteria for Victorian state nomination is the first step in the assessment processes, however it does not guarantee an application will be successful.
+Meeting the minimum eligibility criteria for Victorian visa nomination is the first step in the assessment processes, however it does not guarantee an application will be successful.

-Every application for state nomination is assessed individually with a focus on your ability to address a number of assessment criteria, including:
+Every application for visa nomination is assessed individually with a focus on your ability to address a number of assessment criteria, including:

-Applicants who best meet the assessment criteria are offered nomination.
-Meeting the minimum eligibility criteria does not guarantee nomination.
+Applicants who best meet the assessment criteria are offered visa nomination.
+Meeting the minimum eligibility criteria does not guarantee visa nomination.

 You must email us with notification of: